 View Ideas at Work: Feature

 Breza, Emily, Arun Chandrasekhar, and Horacio Larreguy.
-"Social structure and institutional design: Evidence from a lab experiment in the field."
-Columbia Business School, July 2014.
+"Network Centrality and Informal Institutions: Evidence from a Lab Experiment in the Field."
+Columbia Business School, December 31, 2015.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.